GitLab CI Pipeline for Eleventy

 job) and dark mode (the pa11y_ci_dark

-can be configured to run with different accessibility test runners, and
+configured to run with different accessibility test runners, and these jobs run

 comprehensive (especially when using both runners).